 - Forced Outage Rates.
-The average PJM EFORd for 2017 was 6.8 percent, an increase from 6.5 percent for 2016.15 - Generator Performance Factors.
-The PJM aggregate equivalent availability factor for 2017 was 84.1 percent, an increase from 83.4 percent for 2016. - Outages Deemed Outside Management Control (OMC).
-In 2017, 2.9 percent of forced outages were classified as OMC outages.
+The average PJM EFORd for the first three months of 2018 was 8.5 percent, an increase from 6.8 percent for the first three months of 2017. - Generator Performance Factors.
+The PJM aggregate equivalent availability factor for the first three months of 2018 was 85.8 percent, a decrease from 86.5 percent for the first three months of 2017.